maecarroll/Academic-Page/content/publication/verbose-exponence/index.md

 doi: https://doi.org/10.1007/s11525-021-09384-8
 publication: Morphology
 publication_short: ""
-abstract: SHOW!
-Multiple exponence is the multiple marking of the same feature or category within a single word.
+abstract: Multiple exponence is the multiple marking of the same feature or category within a single word.
 Distributed exponence is the occurrence of morphological structure such that providing a precise interpretation of a category can only be determined after considering more than one morphological